top of page

 But it wasn't long until I realized that these features take teletherapy to a whole 'notha level.
 Screen share and mouse control are more than just a couple of nerdy computer phrases, they are the secret sauce for making teletherapy interactive.

-Screen-sharing activity in teletherapy session
+An SLP screen-sharing an activity in teletherapy session

 In this example, the SLP is screen-sharing a PDF in which students can "vote" in various polls.
 The PDF is open in a window outside of the platform, but those in the session can still see it.
 This works great for larger files that may be too big to load within a platform or would lose their interactive features (such as the clickable checkboxes) when opened in a PDF reader program.